 3.2.
-Correlation between Solar Activity Parameters
+Correlation Between Solar Activity Parameters

 Kahler (1982) introduced the term Big Flare Syndrome (BFS) to describe the empirical fact that there is a correlation between any two parameters measuring the magnitude of a flare event, independent of the detailed physical relationship between them.
-In order to assess if this feature affects the correlations with SEP parameters, we first consider the correlation between the parameters that characterise the solar activity associated with SEP events.
+To assess whether this feature affects the correlations with SEP parameters, we first considered the correlation between the parameters that characterise the solar activity associated with SEP events.
 Table 4 lists the correlation coefficients.
 Again the results for unconfined events and for the entire event sample are identical to within a standard deviation.
 Only the correlation for the entire event sample is shown.